 1. Times have really changed since I was recruited but some themes remain - coaches do value multi sport athletes despite the movement to play one sport starting at such a young age.
 If someone wants to play lacrosse in college, chances are they can somewhere - maybe not D1 or D3 however more and more colleges have club teams these days.
 I would encourage people who want to play lacrosse to still choose a school for the school and not just lacrosse.
 Injuries do occur and you want to make a decision based on the entire experience.

-Lars Tiffany, Head Men's Lacrosse Coach, Brown University
+Lars Tiffany, Head Men's Lacrosse Coach, University of Virginia

 1. Commit to being great.
 This does not mean commit only to lacrosse.
 Play other sports too!
 But you have to practice and play a lot of lacrosse.
 Make sure you are able to be seen - a good club program, the right summer camps and tournaments, be sure to have film.
 Listen to your club coaches - they probably have a good idea of your ability and potential level of play in college.